INTERCROSSING/metapasta/doc/reads-fate-log.md

 1. **notMerged**: Reads that were not merged after FLASh step
 2. **noHit**: Reads that were merged in the FLASH step but did not have any hit in the database
 3. **notAssigned**: Reads that were merged in the FLASh step, had a hit in the database but this hit (with its corresponding GI) was not assigned to any Taxon ID.
-This could be due to the lack of correspondence between GI - NCBI taxonomy IDs
+This could be due to the lack of correspondence between GI - NCBI taxonomy IDs.

                - notAssigned (in LCA assignment mode) It includes the reads with a bitscore under the required threshold in the LCA method.
 (See md file about LCA method)

                - wrongRefIds (the GI is not included in the table with the GI to TaxID mapping)

                - noTaxId (the TaxID to which mapped the GI is not included in the taxonomy tree)

 4. **assigned**: Reads that passed the FLASh step, had hits with the database and the hits (with their GIs) had taxon ID correspondence so the reads could be assigned to the taxon ID